apache/age-website/docs/clauses/return.md

 ```

-This example returns the age when the node has that property, or null if the property is not there.
+This query returns the property if it exists, or null if the property does not exist.

 Result